 - Grip and steady the bar with your hands about the same distance apart as your feet

 How to perform proper techniques

 - Straighten your legs and lift the bar off the squat rack pins

 - Lower your body to 90 degrees of knee flexion (thighs parallel to the floor)

-Squats are a great starting point, but you need more than squats to build your legs.
+Squats are a significant starting point for building a powerful physique, but you need more than squats to make massive legs.